MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/manage-overflow.md

 # Manage overflow of work items

 When a new work item gets routed with unified routing, the system tries to find the best-suited agent to work on the work item.
 Sometimes all eligible agents are at maximum capacity.
 In scenarios like these, you can configure overflow conditions to handle the surge.
-You can also send notifications to the customer about their waiting state or when their query will be resolved.

-For work items, such as calls, conversations, and cases, you can address the following scenarios:
+For work items, such as calls, conversations, and cases, you can handle multiple overflow scenarios:

 - When an incoming work item exceeds a defined number of conversations or calls that can wait in the queue.
 - Calls and conversations are received during non-business hours of the call center.